karlkfi/inject/README.md

 - Pointers can be used to distinguish between different implementations of the same interface.
 - Pointers can even be used to distinguish between different instances of the same struct.

+# Use Cases

+Most small applications don't need dependency injection.
+If you're going to use all the instances you need to construct, then you might as well just construct them and use them imperatively.

+The cases where DI becomes useful usually have one or more of the following characteristics.

+1. DRYing up dependency construction
+1. Multiple consumers or controllers with overlapping, but not identical, dependency sets
+1. Test code that uses the same dependency setup as the non-test code
+1. Replacing a subset of the dependencies with Mocks, without having to rewrite the non-mock setup

 # Examples

-1. [Example Server](http://github.com/karlkfi/inject-example-server) - Example web server with dependency injected controllers
+1. [Example Server](http://github.com/karlkfi/inject-example-server) - Example web server with dependency injected controllers & repositories

 # Usage